 Q17: How isolated are the CQZs?

-A17: Division of Student Housing has notified students who undergo the quarantine to comply to CQZ tenant agreements:
+A17: Division of Student Housing has notified students who undergo the quarantine to comply with CQZ tenant agreements:

-1. Dorm Hsiue Buildings A/C: Unless during an emergency, it is strictly forbidden to open the fireproof door at the 1st floor or any unauthorized entrance into the CQZ.
+1. Dorm Hsiue Buildings A/C: Except for emergency, it is strictly forbidden to open the fireproof door at the 1st floor or any unauthorized entrance into the CQZ.
 Otherwise, the elevators and entrances of other buildings in Dorm Hsiue can be used as usual without being affected.

 2. For the 10F Guesthouse and the 1st floor of building A/B of Dorm Tsing: Opening the entrance gates (including the fireproof door) and intrusion thereby are strictly prohibited.
 The elevators for building A/B are temporarily shut down, and tenants should use other elevators or stairways.
 Other areas are not affected.
 For details (in Chinese), please refer to http://sthousing.site.nthu.edu.tw/p/406-1254-173660,r1538.php?Lang=zh-tw